 And as The Mental Health Foundation states, “Mental health 'good and bad' days are individual to each of us” and it is, of course, “important to distinguish between temporarily feeling down,...and experiencing depression or a mental health problem that can be quite disabling for our day to day lives”.

 Other organisations, however, like charity The Samaritans, have used the day to highlight issues like loneliness.
 They are trying to evolve the day into 'Brew Monday', encouraging people to share a cup of tea with someone who may be feeling isolated, so that “whether it’s all a load of nonsense or not, Blue Monday at least shines a spotlight on loneliness, and gets people talking about depression, even if only fleetingly”.

 Breast Cancer charity Walk the Walk have also made use of the date to organise charity walks aimed at “urging women and men across the country to get walking to boost their mental health” and to raise donations to help treat breast cancer.

 Wherever you stand on the Blue Monday debate, if you find yourself feeling less than cheery after the festive period, maybe having overindulged, spent more than you would have liked, or partied too hard, take some time to do something that makes you smile.
-Go for a walk, talk to friends, go to an art gallery, read a good book, or have a soak in the tub, whatever makes you feel as happy as Larry.
+Go for a walk, talk to friends, go to an art gallery, read a good book, or play with the dog, whatever makes you feel happy.